jasonfyw/jasonfyw/README.md

 <h2 align="center">Hi there! 👋 I'm Jason</h2>

 I'm a third year co-op student at the University of Toronto with a passion for software engineering.
-I'm pursuing an HBSc with a Specialist in Computer Science (ASIP co-op) and Major in Cognitive Science, graduating class of 2025.
+I'm pursuing an HBSc with a Specialist in Computer Science (ASIP co-op) and Major in Cognitive Science, graduating class of 2026.

 I'm experienced in full-stack web development - particularly with Typescript and Python.
-React is my frontend tool of choice and I've worked in backend with Node, Java, C#, Python, and Golang.
+React is my frontend tool of choice and I've worked in backend with Node, Java, C#, Python, and more.

-I code all sorts of things, but my personal work has focussed on creating beautiful web apps for everything from simulations and visualisations to sentiment analysis tools.
-I'm always looking for new opportunities and projects to get involved in so get in touch if you want to collab!
+I have a passion for creating beautiful web apps – I'm always looking for new opportunities and projects to get involved in so don't hesitate to reach out if you have any questions or inquiries!

 ## Tech stack